mousepawmedia/devdocs/network/source/serverconfig/linode.rst

     $ sudo ufw allow 993
     $ sudo ufw allow 995

-..
-NOTE:: By this point, the email system should be 100% functional, sending
+..  note:: By this point, the email system should be 100% functional, sending
     and receiving email and serving it to clients over POPS3, IMAPS, and SMTPS.
 Test this out before continuing!
 Note the debugging instructions below.